sarahdadoun/mixed-messages/README.md

 Install node:

 1. Open the terminal app and type `brew update`
 2. Once that is done, run the command `brew install node`
 3. Go to the directory that contains the project
 4. Type `node mixed-messages.js` to run the program.

+Run the program:

+1. Type `node mixed-messages.js`
+2. Press `enter`
+3. Type 'y' to let the program print a new message or type 'n' to quit the program.

 ### :arrow_down: Downloads